PANNC.ORG

 • Weapons & Shields you hold in your hands block hits from boffer weapons and from any projectile smaller than a NERF Mega-dart.

-• Hits from NERF Mega-darts, and anything larger than a NERF Mega-dart do count (see "Heavy Projectiles" and "Bazookas", below).
+• Hits from "Medium Projectiles" and "Throwables" do count (see "Medium" and "Throwables", below).

 When You are Tagged Out...